gdebasis/superbit-kmeans/README.md

 ## Running the project on synthetic data

-To run the project, the first step is to build the classes with the maven compilers.
+To run the project, the first step is to build the classes with the maven compiler.

 ```
 mvn compile